Transpora Group: Network withdrawals and Traffic Commissioner rulings

 In July 2024, Transpora abruptly ceased its operations in Bristol and Gloucestershire.
 The Big Lemon and Stagecoach West stepped in to take over some services.

 On 8 July 2024 Phillip Higgs became the sole director of the company after Rhys Hand, the company's founder, was removed from his position.
 The Traffic Commissioner held a public inquiry into the company and asked the company's directors to attend.
 They found one of the company's buses stranded on an unlit A road, more buses in its depot in Poole than were supposed to be, with one of the buses not having the correct operating licences, as well as the sudden cessation of services in Bristol and Gloucestershire which meant bus operators having to scramble to keep them served with buses.
 The verdict from the traffic commissioner was that Altonian Coaches, who held the operating licence for Transpora's operations in Bristol was to be revoked and fined £8250, and Rhys Hand is disqualified from holding or applying for an operating licence in any area until August 2029.

 Operations

-Transpora Group operates bus services in London and Blackpool.
+Transpora Group operates bus services in Blackpool.
 It had started to run services in Bristol in 2022 as Transpora South West, but these ceased in 2024 following a breakdown in the relationship between one of its former regional operations managers, Rhys Hand, and the firm's owner Phillip Higgs.